-Laser therapy has become the medical professionals choice for hair growth treatments, especially since the FDA has approved laser therapy as a treatment for hair loss.
-However, before you make that laser product purchase, learn all you can about laser hair growth to see if it is the right hair loss treatment for you.
+Laser therapy has become the hair loss professionals choice for hair growth, especially since it has been a registered product for hair loss.
+However, before you make that laser product purchase, learn all you can about laser product devices to see if it is the right hair loss solution for you.

-A laser hair growth treatment is best used during the early stages of hair loss because it can halt and prevent further loss of hair and can even 'wake up' sleeping hair follicles that have become dormant.
+A laser hair treatment product is best used during the early stages of hair loss because it has been shown to halt and help prevent further loss of hair and can even 'wake up' sleeping hair follicles that have become dormant.
 Once hair has been lost for several years, the hair follicles are dead, and nothing can bring them back.
 Experts advise starting a laser hair growth treatment as soon as you first notice thinning hair and hair loss.

 The science of laser hair growth

 Because hair is meant to fall out and regrow from the roots, when hair follicles begin to shrink and degenerate, the hair does not grow back as it should and consequently hair loss occurs.
 Based on the scientific principle of photobiostimulation, laser hair growth treatment studies have shown that increased blood flow to the scalp can jump start hair follicles when used on a regular basis, slowing down and even reversing the degenerative hair loss cycle, stimulating live hair follicles to produce thicker, stronger and healthier hair.